hci-unimelb/FaceVis/README.md

 ### `play_faces.py`

-This script demonstrates how to play faces on Furhat.
+This script demonstrates how to play faces, aka change the face after a some time (defined as a paramrter) on Furhat to create animations

 - **Global Variables and Paths**:
   - IP address (`10.100.237.184`) or `localhost` for the Furhat robot or SDK.